datascijedi/website/CONTRIBUTING.md

 1) [Navigate to the repository](https://github.com/datascijedi/website) on GitHub.
 2) Click the Code button, and create or open a Codespace from there.
-3) If needed, open up the integrated terminal, then run `quarto preview` to start up the Quarto dev server.
+3) If needed, open up the integrated terminal, wait for any loading to finish, then run `quarto preview` to start up the Quarto dev server.
 4) At this point, you should be presented with a button to open up a development version of the website in your browser, which should reflect any changes you make.

 For more on Codespaces, check out: